Trump's surge seen as summer squall, but will he rain on the Republican Party?

 The 10 candidates who register the most support among an average of national polls will get to compete in the event.

-The Republican contest has so far been a civil affair with candidates generally declining to attack each other and instead focussing on what they would do for the country.
+The Republican contest has so far been a civil affair with candidates generally declining to attack each other and instead focusing on what they would do for the country.

 Having Trump on the debate stage introduces an air of unpredictability to the event.